Baked chicken wings recipe tossed in a sticky, sweet chili sauce! Skip the oil and fryer and make these oven baked wings instead.

 How to Bake Sweet Chili Chicken Wings

-You’ll need Thai sweet chili sauce, light soy sauce and chili garlic sauce or fresh chili paste (sambal).
-All of the ingredients can usually be found in the International aisle of the grocery store, but if you don’t see them there, try an international market or online.
+To make them, you’ll need Thai sweet chili sauce, light soy sauce and chili garlic sauce or fresh chili paste (sambal).
+All of the ingredients can be found in the International aisle of the grocery store, but if you don’t see them there, try an international market or online.

 Toss the sauce with your chicken wings and bake until golden brown and crispy.